-Signifyd’s Seamless SCA™ solution does include both browser- and mobile-friendly inherence elements.
+Signifyd’s Payments Optimization Solution with Seamless SCA does include both browser- and mobile-friendly inherence elements..

 If you would like to read the original SCA requirements, they are set out in the Regulatory Technical Standards or RTS.
 The EBA issued an Opinion on 21 June 2019 that describes which technologies adequately measure the three different elements of SCA, which the above tables summarize.

 When is Strong Customer Authentication required?